tiagojsag/playbook/guidelines/visiting-other-offices.md

 ## Vizzcamp

 Every year we will have a two-three day retreat: a time for us all to get together and have some time to talk about the future of Vizzuality.
 This usually involves traveling to a location just outside Madrid and staying there for 1-2 nights.
-This is all covered by Vizzulity.
+This is all covered by Vizzuality.

 ## Christmas Party.